openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 to the circumstances.
 The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.

-For spaces managed by each project, the project must provide a email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
+For spaces managed by each project, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
 Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size